 EXPLAIN ANALYSE SELECT * FROM fake_data LIMIT 10;

 EXPLAIN ANALYSE actually runs the query in the database.
-This option is incredibly helpful to understand whether the planner is not playing its part correctly; i.e whether or not there is a huge difference in the plan generated from
+This command is helpful to understand whether the row count estimates from

 PostgreSQL is comfortable with both